-- 1. What is the students' perception towards quality determinants factors? - 2.
-What is the students' expectation towards quality determinants factors - 3.
+- 1. What is the students' perception of quality determinants factors? - 2.
+What are the major factors that determine service quality at Addis Ababa University? - 3.
 Do Postgraduate and Undergraduate students have similar satisfaction level?

 1.2 Objectives of the Study